tequdev/xrpl-dex-sdk/README.md

 #### Placing an Order

-The following example places an Order to buy 20 TST tokens, issued by the wallet at `rP9jPyP5kyvFRb6ZiRghAGw5u8SGAmU4bd`, at a price of 1.5 XRP each:
+The following example places an Order to buy 20 TST tokens, issued by the account at `rP9jPyP5kyvFRb6ZiRghAGw5u8SGAmU4bd`, at a price of 1.5 XRP each:

 ```typescript
 import { SDK, OrderSide, OrderType, Wallet } from 'xrpl-dex-sdk';